• Skip to primary navigation

 • In a separate small bowl, whisk together the lime juice and salt until the salt dissolves.
 Whisk in the oil.

-• Pour over the salad and toss, using your hands.
+• Pour over the salad and lightly toss.

 Nutrition